Ultimate Packing List to Hike the Camino De Santiago

 Blister treatment

+This is critical.
+You should also bring a safety pin, just in case.
+Also, there’s a company in Europe called Compeed that has insanely good quality stuff like this.
 For whatever reason, you can’t get it in the USA.
 However, everyone was talking about it and using it over there.
 Feet are the main topic of conversation on most days, and you’re going to be spending a LOT of time on your feet.
 Best to be prepared for whatever may happen, but prevention is the best medicine which takes me to...

 Small jar of Vaseline

-I read that marathon runners smother their feet in this stuff before races and I did it every morning during the first week.
+I read that marathon runners smother their feet in this stuff before races, and I did it every morning during the first week.
 It prevents friction.
 Lack of friction prevents blisters.
 This stuff.

 Clothes

-As a reminder, you are going to carry EVERYTHING ON YOUR BACK EVERY DAY.
+As a reminder, you are going to have to carry EVERYTHING ON YOUR BACK EVERY DAY.
 After the first hour, you’ll be cursing that extra shirt and hair dryer, guaranteed.
-I promise, once you’re walking for about two days straight, you will not care about fashion or wearing the same stuff again.
+I promise, once you’ve been walking for about two days straight, you will not care about fashion or wearing the same things again.
+Nobody else will care about what you wear, either.

 Shoes